cypress-io/cypress-documentation/content/guides/references/proxy-configuration.md

 <Alert type="warning">

-This section refers to your operating system's environment variables, _not_ {% url "Cypress environment variables" guides/guides/environment-variables %}
+This section refers to your operating system's environment variables, _not_ [Cypress environment variables](/guides/guides/environment-variables)

 </Alert>